ionic-team/stencil-site/docs/components/styling.md

 ### Important Considerations

-- __Initialization:__ Style modes must be defined at the start of the component lifecycle and cannot be changed thereafter.
+- __Initialization:__ Style modes must be defined before the components gets rendered into the DOM and can't be changed afterwards.
+Updating the style mode requires manually re-rendering of all components.
 - __Usage Requirement:__ A style mode must be set to ensure the component loads with styles.
 Without specifying a style mode, the component will not apply any styles.
 - __Querying Style Mode:__ To check the current style mode and e.g. provide different functionality based on the mode, use the `getMode` function: